makuge/web23-exercise-2/README.md

 ## Tasks
 Here is a first overview of what the three tasks entail, a detailed description for each subtask can be found in corresponding sections below.

 1. In the first task we are going to change the way in which the movies are held on the server.
 We move the movie data to the movie model module `server/movie-model.js`.
-Also, we will have to re-implement the endpoint that we already used in exercise 1, `GET /movies`, to adapt to the introduced created movie module.
+Also, we will have to re-implement the endpoint that we already used in exercise 1, `GET /movies`, to adapt to the newly introduced movie module.

 2. In the second task you will code your first `form`.
 This is the biggest of the three tasks.
 In our form, the user will be able to edit the data of one specific movie.